TuDo1403/Cafeteria-Management-Software/README.md

 - Integrated smart music display (automatically) to suit the mood of the patron, helping to impress the customers.
 - Display music for requiring.
 ##### 5. Employee management
-- Capture the number of employees
+- Capture the number of employees.
 - Add, delete or modify information of them.

 > ## Roadmap